12 Crypto Leverage Trading Strategies to Control Exposure

 This happens because the short traders get squeezed out of the market quite frequently and are forced to close out their position with a market buy order.

-It is not guaranteed that the setup would work, of course not, but it will give you a good indication of what could happen.
+It is not guaranteed that the setup would work, of course not, but it will give you a sense of what could happen.

 If you risk 20% of your account in every trade you can only last 5 losing trades in a row before you are completely wiped out and out of cash.